JelleZijlstra/JelleZijlstra.github.io/why-cant-we.md

 _`|` operator_: Tuple objects currently do not support the `|` operator, used for building unions.
-We could add it and make it return a `Union`, but it might be unintuitive for users to give this operator a typng-specific meaning, since `|` works on other builtin collections (set, dict) with very different behavior.
+We could add it and make it return a `Union`, but it might be unintuitive for users to give this operator a typing-specific meaning, since `|` works on other builtin collections (set, dict) with very different behavior.